ahaldane/ndarray_ducktypes/doc/MaskedArray.md

        [ True,  True, False],
        [ True, False, False]])
 ```
+This is readonly to prevent exposure of uninitialized values to the user.
+To mask elements you should use assignment with `X` as described below.

 Otherwise `MaskedArray` supports most of the basic attributes of `ndarrays` like `.shape`, `.dtype`, `.strides` and others, with a few exceptions such as `.base`.